IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-android.md

 <!-- As of 7 May 2024 -->

-This documentation is for the UID2 Android SDK version 1.2.0 and later.
+This documentation is for the UID2 SDK for Android version 1.2.0 and later.

 For information about specific release versions, see [https://github.com/IABTechLab/uid2-android-sdk/releases](https://github.com/IABTechLab/uid2-android-sdk/releases).

 ## Features

-The UID2 Android SDK is designed to manage UID2 identity on behalf of Android apps.
+The UID2 SDK for Android is designed to manage UID2 identity on behalf of Android apps.
 It enables UID2 identity to be persisted across app lifecycles by securely storing the identity on a device via platform-native encryption tools.

 By default, the SDK automatically refreshes UID2 identity based on expiration dates.
 However, you can disable this to allow implementing apps to manage the UID2 identity lifecycle manually.